-Erie is available in 12 states and is a great option for cheap car insurance if you qualify.
+Erie is available in 12 states and is an excellent option for cheap car insurance if you qualify.
 It offers standard coverage as well as many perks and add-ons.
-Our team rates Erie 4.5-stars out of 5.0 because of its affordability and how it is great for teens.
-For more information about coverage, cost, and customer reviews, read our Erie insurance review.
+Our team found Erie provides affordable rates, especially for teens.

 Deciding On A Car Insurance Provider

 Whenever you shop for car insurance, we recommend getting quotes from multiple providers so you can compare coverage and car insurance rates.
 In addition to the insurance company you choose, factors such as your age, vehicle make and model, and driving record can affect your insurance premiums, so what’s best for your neighbor might not be best for you.

 Use the tool below or call (844) 246-8209 to compare quotes and find a good rate for car insurance for SSI recipients.